Zambia is arguably home to some of Africa’s best National Parks, but no many know about them, which is great for those who do.

 Zambia is home to the walking safari.
 It was pioneered here, and the program has evolved ever since.
 Strict 3 year long guiding courses have guaranteed consistently high standards here for over 50 years.
 This combined with the great wildlife and top camps run by bush enthusiasts make Zambian walking safaris the best in Africa.

 The type of walking safari you do can vary greatly, you can either do an outdoor over night experience where you walk through the bush for a couple of days at a time, or you can do a a morning activity where you can have an active morning out in the bush before returning to camp for a well deserved lunch.
-Almost every camp has trained walking guides, so it readily available should you decide at any moment that you would like to do one.
+Almost every camp has trained walking guides who are keen to show you safari from a completely different perspective.

 If you like the idea of walking, then a safari in Zambia is right for you.
 It’s such a lovely activity to do on safari as it has a completely different feel to any other activity.
 There are also camps in the Lower Zambezi National Park and Kafue National Park that offer fantastic walking safaris should you wish to do this in a mixture of locations.

 Zambian’s are very proud of the heritage of the safari experience they offer, which you will see and hear why when on safari here.

 Zambia took a forward thinking approach to safari back in the 1900’s – arguably without knowing about it at the time.
 As in the early 1900’s African safaris were advertised as a colonial hunting experience and Zambia was one of the few countries which quickly moved away from this model.